Chart Color Schemes

 Brighton-Le-Sands is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates, as of November 2025, the Brighton-Le-Sands statistical area (Lv2) has an estimated population of around 8,131.
-This reflects a decrease since the 2021 Census, which reported a population of 8,336 people.
-The current resident population estimate is 8,118, as per AreaSearch's analysis following examination of ABS' latest ERP data release in June 2024 and address validation since the Census date.
-This population level equates to a density ratio of 5,179 persons per square kilometer, placing Brighton-Le-Sands (SA2) in the top 10% of national locations assessed by AreaSearch.
-Overseas migration primarily drove population growth, contributing approximately 86.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Brighton-Le-Sands is estimated at around 8,132 as of Feb 2026.
+This reflects a decrease of 204 people since the 2021 Census, which reported a population of 8,336 people.
+The change is inferred from the resident population of 8,118 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 5,179 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 86.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population